 Rob brings a career’s worth of environmental, climate, and energy expertise to advance clean energy solutions for Pennsylvania.
 As Senior Director for Energy and Climate, he analyzes and provides expert comments and testimony on legislation and regulations.
 He works with regulatory agencies and clean energy industry experts on climate and energy issues across the Commonwealth.
 Rob speaks extensively throughout Pennsylvania to students, community groups, and other organizations on climate and energy issues.

-Rob has also provided testimony to the U.S. Environmental Protection and the White House and co-authored a chapter on federal climate policy in the 2nd edition of the book "Climate Change and US Law".
+Rob has also provided testimony to the U.S. Environmental Protection Agency and the White House and co-authored a chapter on federal climate policy in the 2nd edition of the book "Climate Change and US Law".

 Rob previously spent nearly 22 years with the Pennsylvania Department of Environmental Protection (DEP).
 He calculated and predicted emissions from factories, vehicles, and off-road equipment.
 That led to predicting concentrations of air pollutants for the Bureau of Air Quality using computer models.
 For several years, Rob was the primary forecaster for southcentral and Lehigh valley regions of Pennsylvania, deciding if days meet the parameters for air quality action days.
 He served as an executive policy specialist in DEP’s policy office advising the governor’s office and department executive staff on a variety of environmental and public health issues.